 What is a 50 30 20 budget?

 • 50% of your income is used for needs.
+This can cover everything from bills to food shopping.

 • 30% is spent on any wants.
+Think days out with your family, dinner at a restaurant or any holiday plans.

 You might find sticking to the 50 30 20 rule is easier than some budget plans.
 Having only three categories to keep track of can save you valuable time and stress worrying about what to do with your pay.

-How can I apply the 50 30 20 rule?
+How can I use the 50 30 20 rule?

 First things first, you should work out which of the three categories your spending falls into.
 This can help you get the best out of the 50 30 20 rule.
+Take a look at each section below to see where your spending may sit.

 Needs

-• Groceries – the basics, such as bread, milk, fruit.
+• Groceries – the basics, such as bread, milk, fruit

-• Utilities – energy bills, including gas, water, electric.
+• Utilities – energy bills, including gas, water, electric

-• Insurance – for things like your car, home or even life.
+• Insurance – for things like your car, home or even life

-• Commuting – costs for travelling to and from work.
+• Commuting – costs for travelling to and from work

-• Maintenance fees – think child support.
+• Maintenance fees – think child support, pet care.

 Wants